Same-sex marriage in Colombia: 2016 Constitutional Court ruling

+On 12 July 2016, the Constitutional Court rejected a challenge filed by a conservative group to nullify the ruling.
+Likewise, in January 2017, the court rejected a lawsuit filed by former Inspector General Alejandro Ordóñez Maldonado to overturn the decision.
+In 2025, the National Judicial Discipline Commission (Comisión Nacional de Disciplina Judicial) sanctioned a judge in Cartegena who had refused to marry same-sex couples for religious reasons in 2020.
+The commission sanctioned the judge with dismissal and general disqualification for a term of fifteen years.
+His sentence was reduced to one year of suspension in 2026, and a case filed by the judge alleging violation of due process was dismissed by the Council of State.

 Statistics and notable weddings

 Civil marriages are performed by notaries and judges.
 Every marriage performed in Colombia has to be registered with the National Civil Registry.
 According to the Superintendence of Notaries and Registrations, notaries performed 138 same-sex marriages in 2016, 341 in 2017 and 316 in 2018, with most occurring in Antioquia, Cundinamarca (including Bogotá), Valle del Cauca and Risaralda departments.
 By June 2019, 968 same-sex marriages had been performed by notaries in Colombia since legalization; 258 in Bogotá, 240 in Medellín, 92 in Cali, and 79 in Pereira.
 Six same-sex divorces occurred in 2017 and five in 2018.
 1,703 same-sex marriages were performed in Colombia between 2016 and 2021, representing about 0.5% of all marriages.
+According to Colombia Diversa, 18,000 same-sex marriages had taken place in Colombia by June 2026.

-In December 2019, Mayor Claudia López Hernández of Bogotá married her partner Senator Angélica Lozano Correa, in one of the more notable same-sex marriages in Colombia.
+In December 2019, the Superior Mayor of Bogotá, Claudia López Hernández, married her partner, Senator Angélica Lozano Correa, in one of the more notable same-sex marriages in Colombia.